Natural organic fillers

-Wood flour: Obtained by grinding soft wood.
-Wood flour are crushed and dried, passed through various sieves to separate the particles according to their dimensions (between 50 and 200 μm in length for a few tens of micrometers in diameter).
+Wood flours: Obtained by grinding soft wood.
+Wood flours are crushed and dried, passed through various sieves to separate the particles according to their dimensions (between 50 and 200 μm in length for a few tens of micrometers in diameter).

 They are used to reduce shrinkage during molding.
 Wood floor provides good electrical properties and impact resistance.

-Vegetable fiber: They are made of cellulose, entirely for cotton fiber, partly for wood fiber and sisal.
+Vegetable fibers: They are made of cellulose, entirely for cotton fiber, partly for wood fiber and sisal.

 Their density is low and they are very sensitive to humidity.